erikluu/FetchOA/README.md

 # Fetch ML OA

-I am new to creating images myself with Docker.
+I am new to creating images with Docker myself.
 Hopefully I did this right.

 Thank you for the opportunity!